 According to a major pen manufacturer, a hundred percent of office employees admitted to stealing pens from work.
 Although a missing pen is nothing to call the police over, missing materials and lost time can add up quickly and cost your business.
 Ken Myers outlines five office resources that could be costing you more than you realize.

 Every organization tries to practice loss prevention through various means.
 Whether it’s reducing utility bills, improved methods of inventory control, or implementing stronger security measures, loss prevention can be a full-time task.
 The office locale is no different.
-While there may not be merchandise readily available on shelves to stick in a pocket and walk out with, there is a great deal of money that is squandered by various organizations due to office theft.
+While there may not be merchandise readily available on shelves to stick in a pocket and walk out with, there is a great deal of money that is squandered by various organizations.
 It’s not often that someone can steal a copier or perhaps a printer, but the risk is still present.

 One of the most stolen items in any organization, pens have a habit of walking off seemingly on their own.
 According to Papermate, 100-percent of office employees admitted to stealing pens from work.
 Of those individuals, 20-percent stole the pen on purpose.
 Although pens are cheap to replace, this cost adds up over the year.
 Depending on your organizations taste of writing utensils, you could be spending hundreds of pounds more per year in pen replacement costs.

 There are many who try to manipulate the system by taking advantage of its weak-points.
 Did you know that in 2011, a healthcare worker in Salisbury was jailed for nearly two years after defrauding his employer for over 60,000-pounds?
 In some organizations, holes within the system can cost the employer a great deal of money over time.
 There are many ways to monitor a person’s activity and it may be in your best interest to invest in methods for efficiency.